nooqta/saiku/readme.md

 ## Support Saiku

 We are actively seeking sponsors and contributors.
 If you believe in the potential of Saiku, support the project in any way you can.
 Your support will help us make Saiku a reality.

+## Feedback and Issues

+We value your feedback.
+If you encounter any issues or have suggestions for improvements, please open an issue on our GitHub repository.

+## API Rate Limits/Cost

+Please be aware of the rate limits and costs associated with the APIs used by Saiku.
+Each service provider may have different policies, and it's essential to stay informed to avoid unexpected charges.

 ## Note